snowdrop/k8s-infra/ansible/playbook/README.md

 # Introduction to Ansible Inventory

-Ansible can work against multiple systems or machines in an infrastructure, called `hosts`, at the same time, using a list or group of lists know as an inventory.
+Ansible can work against multiple systems or machines in an infrastructure, called `hosts` at the same time, using a list or group of lists know as an inventory.

 Once the inventory is defined, you can select the `hosts` or `groups` where you want that Ansible runs against.
-The inventory is comprised of several files and scripts located under this `k8s-infra/ansible/inventory` folder.
+The inventory is comprised of several files and scripts located under the `k8s-infra/ansible/inventory` folder.

-Two files have been created:
+The two most important files are:
 * `hosts.yml`: YAML file with group structure information as well as group variable assignment
 * `pass_inventory.py`: Python script that dynamically builds the inventory from the `passwordstore` project.
 This task is done automatically when Ansible is executed.